-- Confirms that the CP server coordination point can communicate with the client cluster. - Validates the node registrations in the CP server database using the cpsadm command.
+- Confirms that the client cluster can communicate with the CP server coordination. point. - Validates the node registrations in the CP server database using the cpsadm command.

 SCSI-3 based disk as a coordination point

 In case the coordination point is a SCSI-3 based disk, the CoordPoint agent uses the vxfenadm command to confirm that the registered keys on the disk are intact.
 The Monitor agent function contains the monitoring functionality for SCSI-3 disks and CP servers.